-Ever wonder how Nicci & the team at NorthPoint Pets (NPP) evaluates brands to determine what foods end up on our shelves?
+Ever wonder how Nicci & our team at NorthPoint Pets (NPP) evaluates brands to determine what foods end up on our shelves?
 It’s actually a lot of work and involves a lot of tough conversations.
 We thought it would be fun to show you a little behind the scenes of what questions we ask and why, so you know how choosy we are when it comes to the food that ends up in your (and our) pets’ bowls!
+These questions we ask prospective brands ensures the quality and safety of our products.

-Recently a pet food company reached out to us in an attempt to earn a spot on our shelves – and in response, Nicci asked a series of questions regarding the quality and safety surrounding the food.
+Recently a pet food company reached out to us in an attempt to earn a spot on our shelves.
+In response, Nicci asked a series of questions regarding the quality and safety surrounding the food.
 The following is a dialogue between her and a Prospective Pet Food Company.
-(Please note that additional information is provided for context)
+(Please note that additional information is provided for context.)

 1. NorthPoint Pets: Who formulated each of your formulas?
 New formulas?
 What are their qualifications and experience (e.g. who taught them/who did they work for)?